-In \S\ref{sec:comod}, I define and establish basic properties of $\BPGL$ and $\kgl$ and identify their mod 2 motivic homology as comodules over the dual motivic Steenrod algebra $\calA_*$.
-In \S\ref{sec:Ext}, I run appropriate filtration spectral sequences that determine the $E_2$-terms of the motivic Adams spectral sequences converging to 2-complete coefficients.
-I then analyze these spectral sequences in \S\ref{sec:motASS} in order to fully determine the bigraded coefficient rings $(\BPGL\comp)_*$ and $(\kgl\comp)_*$.
-The former computation, combined with motivic Landweber exactness, permits a description of the $\BPGL\comp$ Hopf algebroid producing a computation of the $E_2$-term of the motivic Adams-Novikov spectral sequence over a $p$-adic field; see Theorem \ref{thm:ANSSE2}.
+In \S\ref{sec:comod}, we define and establish basic properties of $\BPGL\langle n\rangle$ and identify its mod 2 motivic homology as a comodule over the dual motivic Steenrod algebra $\calA_\star$.
+In \S\ref{sec:Ext}, we run appropriate filtration spectral sequences that determine the $E_2$-terms of the motivic Adams spectral sequences converging to 2-complete coefficients.
+We then analyze these spectral sequences in \S\ref{sec:motASS} in order to fully determine the bigraded coefficient rings $\pi_\star\BPGL\langle n\rangle\comp$.
+The computation of $\pi_\star BPGL\comp$, combined with motivic Landweber exactness, permits a description of the $\BPGL\comp$ Hopf algebroid producing a computation of the $E_2$-term of the motivic Adams-Novikov spectral sequence over a $p$-adic field; see Theorem \ref{thm:ANSSE2}.

-In order to follow this program, I use the rest of this introduction to review fundamental input from motivic cohomology and sketch the construction of the motivic $E$-Adams spectral sequence, $E$ a motivic ring spectrum; complete detail on the latter of these topics is in \cite{KOAdams}.
-In \S\ref{sec:pAdic}, I describe my conventions for $p$-adic fields and review arithmetic input making explicit computations possible.
+In order to follow this program, we use the rest of this introduction to review fundamental input from motivic cohomology.
+In \S\ref{sec:pAdic}, we describe our conventions for $p$-adic fields and review arithmetic input making explicit computations possible.